Eyreon/FLsun-V400/README.md

 To adress these I would like to add a knowledgebase and get all the printers out there to work as they should.
 My writing will assume you have an inkling of an idea of the workings of both Cura as 3dprinting.

+# some facts

+ - Out of the box the printer is solid, hardware wise. you might need to spend some time on belt tuning but other than that its fine.
+ - Eventuelly ou might get sick of the bed and get an upgrade.
+ - The stock slicer profile is not bad but there is way better.

 # Some of the common issues out there:

 - The white stuff at the nozzle? > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.